HeySue/bouncing_ball_js/README.md

 - Paddle can move horizontally at the bottom of the canvas.
 - Paddle stop at the boundaries.
 - Can use keyboard arrows to control the movement of the paddle.
+- Add the ball, and it can bounce around the boundaries.
+- the canvas is at the middle of the webpage.